Tieske/date/README.md

 ##Changes:

-- v2.1.1 fix for '>=' operator, initial setup of test suite
+- v2.1.1 fix for '>=' operator, initial setup of test suite, added Travis CI
 - v2.1 Lua 5.2 support.
 Global 'date' will no longer be set.
 - v2.0 original by Jas Latrix